Managing the System Configuration

 We recommend backing up the system configuration regularly.
 Doing so preserves settings when migrating, restoring, or fixing the system if it runs into any issues.
 Save the configuration file each time the system configuration changes.

-Go to System Settings > General and click on Manage Configuration.
+Go to System > General Settings and click on Manage Configuration.
 Select Download File.

-The Save Configuration dialog displays.
+The Save Configuration dialog opens.

 Uploading the File

-The Upload File option gives users the ability to replace the current system configuration with any previously saved TrueNAS SCALE configuration file.
+The Upload File option gives users the ability to replace the current system configuration with any previously saved TrueNAS configuration file.

 Resetting to Defaults